ruiramos/infrastructure-fun/README.md

 ### Using a GitHub webhook

-TODO - this would improve deployment times as ArgoCD would be notifiied of the change on the  manifest.
+TODO - this would improve deployment times as ArgoCD would be notified of changes on the manifest files.

 ## Exposing our cluster to the world